Land Use Planning Policy

 2014

-Village Zoning Code Section 200-16B(2)(b) requires the Planning Board to render a decision on a site plan application within 62 days of the close of the public hearing, or within 62 days after the application is deemed complete if no public hearing is held.
-The timeline may be extended by mutual consent of the applicant and the Board.
-An application is not deemed complete until a negative declaration has been adopted or a Draft Environmental Impact Statement has been accepted as satisfactory by the lead agency.[4]
+Pursuant to Village Zoning Code Section 200-16B(2)(b), the Planning Board must render a decision on a site plan application within 62 days of the close of the public hearing, or within 62 days of deeming the application complete if no public hearing is held.
+The timeline is consistent with NYS Village Law 7-725-a and may be extended by mutual consent of the applicant and the Board.[4]

 2009